 In addition to his academic pursuits, in 2016 he co-founded Leatherwood & Lyles, L.L.C. which is a social entrepreneurial business dedicated to developing underserved communities through home-ownership and gainful employment.
-He is a founding board member of Quest Christian Academy, a tax-exempt 501(c)(3) boarding school that will service and educate students exposed to the juvenile justice system and/or who are growing up in adverse circumstances.
-He co-founded Posterity, Inc. which is a 501(c)(3) nonprofit organization dedicated to reducing youth violence and providing mentoring/community service in the city of Chicago and across Illinois.
-In 2017, he started the Black Boys Shine campaign which is purposed to strengthen/control the Black male narrative and image nationally and internationally.
+He is a founding board member of Quest Christian Academy, a 501(c)(3) tax-exempt boarding school that will service and educate students exposed to the juvenile justice system and/or who are growing up in adverse circumstances.
+He co-founded Posterity, Inc. which is a tax-exempt charitable nonprofit organization dedicated to reducing youth violence and providing mentoring/community service in the city of Chicago and across Illinois.
+In 2017, he started the Black Boys Shine campaign (tax-exempt charitable nonprofit organization) which is purposed to strengthen/control the Black male narrative and image nationally and internationally.
 Darnell or his work has been featured in Rolling Out, BlackDoctors.org, WBGX Chicago, The PCC Community Network Forum, The Ideal Candidate (Book), The News Gazette, The Daily Illini, West of the Ryan Current Magazine, and the podcast Separate and Unequal.

 Chad Lyles is currently pursuing a M.S. in Instructional Technology at Southern Illinois University in Edwardsville while simultaneously gaining advanced certifications in the field of information technology.
 He completed a B.A. in Applied Mathematics and a B.A. in African-American Studies at Saint Louis University while minoring in Theology.
 As an operative in one of his fields of interest, he is a technology analyst lead at School Sisters Notre Dame and information technology technician at the Saint Louis Zoo.
 He also works as a staffed mathematics tutor at Harris Stowe State University.
 That said, Chad is motivated by his passion to establish STEAM hubs in all low-income communities in conjunction with promoting job-empowerment among similar masses.
 He also holds the ambition to gain public office, ideally in an educational capacity.